 How to Establish Paternity in Arizona

 It’s also likely that you understand the value of having an expert in your corner to hash out the legalities and specifics of your case.
-With more than 100 years of combined experience, the knowledgeable and trustworthy attorneys at Hildebrand Law have what it takes to represent you in any family law matter, including paternity cases.
+With more than 100 years of combined experience, the knowledgeable and trustworthy attorneys at Hildebrand Law, PC have what it takes to represent you in any family law matter, including paternity cases.

-In our previous article, we reviewed exactly what paternity is in a legal sense.
+In our previous article, we reviewed what paternity is in a legal sense.
 We also discussed a few of the more common reasons why it is so important for a father or mother to have paternity legally established.

 Legal Avenues for Establishing Paternity

 Many times, an unwed couple may intentionally conceive a child.
 In cases where there is no dispute as to who the biological father is, there are a few means of voluntarily establishing paternity.
 However, there are other situations in which a pregnancy may be unplanned, and it may be questionable as to who the biological father is.

 Voluntary Options for Establishing Paternity

-When the biological father’s identity is not contested and you wish to voluntarily establish legal paternity, you may file a Voluntary Acknowledgment of Paternity affidavit.
-There are a few ways you may file this voluntary acknowledgement and the affidavit may be filed with any of these three entities:
+When the biological father’s identity is not challenged and you wish to establish legal paternity voluntarily, you may file a Voluntary Acknowledgment of Paternity Affidavit.
+There are a few ways you may submit this Voluntary Acknowledgment, and the affidavit may be filed with any of these three entities:

 - The Arizona Courts